-Moderate growth since 2012.
-Finally, the property market returned to growth in 2012, with the house price index rising by 3.1% (0.26% in real terms), despite depressed economy.
+Housing market recovery 2014-Q3 2015.
+The property market finally recovered 2014, with the house price index rising by 5.68% (5.19% in real terms), amidst improving economy.
 The property market has recorded modest house price rises since then.

-The average interest rate for new mortgage loans fell to 2.56% in December 2014, from 3.26% a year earlier:
+Mortgage interest rates continue to fall.
+The average interest rate for outstanding mortgage loans fell to 3.29% in December 2015, from 3.32% in the previous month and 3.73% in a year earlier.

-Out of the total new mortgage loans in 2014, loans with interest rate fixation (IRF) of up to 1 year had the highest share at around 52.4%, followed by loans with IRFs of between 1 and 5 years with a 37.6% market share of the new housing loan market.
-New loans with IRF of 5 to 10 years have an 8.3% market share, while loans with IRF of more than 10 years had lowest share at just 1.8%.
+Out of the total new mortgage loans in Q3 2015, loans with interest rate fixation (IRF) of between 1 and 5 years had the highest share at around 57.3%, followed by loans with IRFs of up to 1 year with a 25.2% market share of the new housing loan market.
+New loans with IRF of 5 to 10 years have a 15.2% market share, while loans with IRF of more than 10 years had lowest share at just 2.3%.

 Mortgage loans in the Czech Republic are typically granted with 20 year maturities, the maximum LTV ratio being 85%.

-The residential rental market is now gradually recovering.
+The residential rental market continues to show sharp improvement.
 Foreign buyers are returning to the market to purchase properties for investment purposes.
 A higher proportion of luxury buyers recently were either Czechs or Russians, according to Jones Lang LaSalle’s Iva Novakova.
 Svoboda & Williams, a luxury estate agency, states that around 75% of their clients are Czechs, while around half of the remaining 25% are Russians.

-Gross rental yields in Prague remain less than attractive, based on the Global Property Guide research released in May 2014.
-A 200 sq. m. apartment has an average yield of 3.83%, while a 120 sq. m. apartment has a rental yield of 4.18%.
-Smaller apartments at around 50 sq. m. to 85 sq. m. have an average yield ranging from 4.05% to 4.32% - still not great for investment.
+Gross rental yields in Prague remain less than attractive, based on the Global Property Guide research released in May 2015.
+A 200 sq. m. apartment has an average yield of 3.82%, while a 120 sq. m. apartment has a rental yield of 3.5%.
+Smaller apartments at around 50 sq. m. to 85 sq. m. earn slightly higher rental yields of about 4.36% - still not great for investment.

 Current yields are lower then the yields during 2000-2005, when the average rental yield in Prague was 6.8%, or around 10.8% in Ostrava and Ústí nad Labem, and 7.8% in the rest of Czech Republic, according to the CNB figures.